-- Once you have completed the student portion, print it and attach an up to date unofficial transcript (not an advising transcript).
-This must be submitted to the Grad Secretary in the Department of Statistics & Actuarial Science Room SC K10547 by January 29, 2018.
+- Once you have completed the student portion, print it and attach an up to date unofficial transcript (not an advising transcript) and, optionally, a short statement (<200 words) about yourself and your interest in the USRA programme.
+These must be submitted to the Grad Secretary in the Department of Statistics & Actuarial Science Room SC K10547 by TBD, 2019

 - Selected students will be notified by the project Supervisors.

 - Supervisors will fill out the 'Supervisor Information' and 'Research Project' sections of the form.